MizunoJin/Budget-Tracking-App/README.md

 The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.
 In this application, the `Logger` and `BudgetApp` classes utilize the Singleton pattern.
 These classes hold their instances statically and offer access to the unique instance through a `GetInstance()` method, preventing direct instantiation from outside.
 This pattern is beneficial for maintaining a consistent logging mechanism and managing core functionalities of the application across its entirety.

+#### Factory Pattern

+The Factory Pattern separates the instantiation logic from the client and allows subclasses to decide what to instantiate.
+The CategoryFactory class in this case is responsible for generating different types of category objects (PresetCategory and UserCategory).
+Each method creates a new category object of the requested type, assigns it a unique ID (CategoryId), sets the required information (name and user) and then returns the object.
+This allows categories to be uniquely identified throughout the application.

 #### Repository Pattern (Bridge Pattern)

 The Repository pattern introduces an abstraction layer between the data source (e.g., a database) and the business logic layer.
 It separates data access logic from business logic, allowing for changes in data sources without impacting the business logic.
 The `Logger` class adopts this pattern, interfacing with log storage through the `ILogRepository` interface, enabling flexible changes in log storage destinations.
 This facilitates easy switching between different logging methods for development and production environments.